 - 1. In April of the third year: - a.
-The students are responsible for scheduling a meeting to meet with their Advisors to review performance and discuss research plans with the select Oral Qualifying Examination Committee.
-This committee must include the Advisor, a MSNE Faculty member and a non-MSNE Faculty member within the university. - b.
-After the above meeting, the student must schedule their oral exam with the committee and complete the Oral Qualifying Examination Schedule form and email to the graduate administrator the OQE schedule form. - 2.
+The students are responsible for scheduling a meeting with their Advisors to review performance and discuss research plans with the select Oral Qualifying Examination Committee.
+This committee must include the Advisor, a MSNE faculty member, and a non-MSNE faculty member within the university. - b.
+After the above meeting, the student must schedule their oral exam with the committee, complete the Oral Qualifying Examination Schedule form and then email it to the graduate administrator the OQE schedule form by April 15. - 2.
 After selecting the Oral Qualifying Examination Committee and confirming a date for the oral exam, the students will submit a written research proposal to the committee on their proposed thesis topic.
-The committee and graduate administrator should receive the written proposal at least 1 week in advance of oral exam date.
-The research proposal is required to be a minimum of 25 pages in length, double spaced, using font size 12.
-The proposal should support the student's proposed thesis topic including motivation and background, literature review, key preliminary results, research plans and references. - 3.
+The committee and graduate administrator should receive the written proposal at least 1 week before the oral exam date.
+The research proposal must be a minimum of 25 pages long, double-spaced, using font size 12.
+The proposal should support the student's proposed thesis topic, including motivation and background, literature review, key preliminary results, research plans, and references. - 3.
 On the day of the oral exam, the students will present their preliminary work and proposed thesis topic to the committee in an oral presentation.
-The committee will question the students on their motivation and background, knowledge of the literature review, current progress, and other related questions with regard to the proposed thesis topic.
-Following the oral presentation, questions may be asked by the committee on the contents of the four MSNE core courses (MSNE 502, MSNE 503, MSNE 506 and MSNE 535).
+The committee will question the students on their motivation and background, knowledge of the literature review, current progress, and other related questions about the proposed thesis topic.
+Following the oral presentation, the committee may ask questions about the contents of the four MSNE core courses (MSNE 502, MSNE 503, MSNE 506, and MSNE 535).